 Also worth noting: Real Delta employees were on-site in uniform to serve as brand ambassadors.
-Agency: Digitas North America.
+Agencies: Digitas North America; [a] Non-Agency.

 Harman hosted the Connected Automotive experience at the Hard Rock Hotel, an invitation-only event that immersed attendees in its “Experiences per Mile” brand story.
 The 10,000-square-foot environment featured six engagement zones and a “Tech Bar” where customers could take a deep dive into connected automotive technology.
 But don’t take our word for it, check out this 3D tour of the space.
 Agency: George P. Johnson Experience Marketing.